Woset123/ismin-2020-project/README.md

 ## Context

-This application was developed as part of ISMIN Android courses.
+This application  with its Web Server were developed as part of ISMIN Android courses.

 The main goal is to display data on an Android App using our own API.